allure-framework/allure-docs/content/gettingstarted/quickstart.md

 ### Manual installation

-1. Download the latest version as zip archive from [Maven Central](https://repo.maven.apache.org/maven2/io/qameta/allure/allure-commandline/).
+1. Download the latest version as zip archive from [Maven Central](https://repo.maven.apache.org/maven2/io/qameta/allure/allure-commandline/) or [GitHub releases](https://github.com/allure-framework/allure2/releases).
 2. Unpack the archive to allure-commandline directory.
 3. Navigate to **bin** directory.
 4. Use **allure.bat** for Windows or **allure** for other Unix